gleu/pgplanner/docs/source/scan_nodes/index_scan.rst

 Due to the tree structure of an index, doing an index scan is pretty slow because the OS needs to move the heads of the disk in order to find the next interesting page.
-This behaviour tends to disable the Read Aheah functionality of the OS.
+This behaviour tends to disable the Read Ahead functionality of the OS.
 Because of this, reading the same amount of data in a table and in an index will have completely different performances.
 The index scan will be longer, unless the index is available in memory or on a SSD disk.
 In both